 Arthritis or another medical condition could be the cause of a stiff knee.
 Overuse of the joints and muscles in your knee can also cause stiffness.
-Strengthening your hamstrings, quadriceps and other knee-supporting muscles protects your knees from stress and the shock of impact, according to American Academy of Orthopaedic Surgeons.
-Stretching your muscles improves flexibility, which can prevent stiffness and injury.
+Strengthening your hamstrings, quadriceps and other knee-supporting muscles protects your knees from stress and the shock of impact, according to the American Academy of Orthopaedic Surgeons.
+Stiff knee exercises and stretching your muscles improves flexibility and mobility.

 Perform a low-impact activity, such as walking, to warm up your muscles for five to 10 minutes before exercising.
 Consult your doctor about pain or stiffness before performing knee exercises.
 Pain or stiffness that does not improve could signal a medical condition that needs more aggressive therapy.